Five-Minute Film Festival: Why Open Education Matters

 Over sixty videos were submitted to the contest, and checking out just a few of them will help you understand what open education is all about.
-A panel of judges will choose winners and award cash prizes -- and there's also a Public Choice vote, open from now through July 11th.
-I myself am going to have a hard time picking just one to vote for -- so I've chosen a few of my favorites for this playlist.
-Go to the Why Open Education Matters website to vote for your favorite, or to see more!
-Winners will be announced on July 18th.
+A panel of judges chose winners and awarded cash prizes—and there was also a Public Choice vote.
+I myself had a hard time picking just one to vote for—so I've chosen a few of my favorites for this playlist.
+Go to the Why Open Education Matters website to see more!

 Video Playlist: Why Open Education Matters

 Keep watching the player below to see the entire playlist, or view this playlist on YouTube.

 - Why Open Education Matters (02:28)

 I hadn't heard of rabble-rousing un-college startup Degreed before, but this beautifully animated video made me go straight to their website to see what they were about.
 Learn more about the video here.

 - Game Changer: Open Education is Changing the Rules (02:57)

 A chorus of voices from the Institute for the Study of Knowledge Management in Education (ISKME), a foundation that offers workshops, support and training for OER.
 They also put on the wonderful Big Ideas Fest.

 - The OERs - Open Educational Resources (02:37)

 This lovely, colorfully animated video is reminiscent of vintage early sixties graphics.
 Produced by a team out of Venezuela known as "intheacademia."